djt3/tuitube/README.md

 - Include channel / playlist / mix results in search
 - Suggested videos
 - Auto invidious instance selector
-- Removing all calls to system("clear") for smoother navigation

 ## Known bugs:
 - None, please create an issue if you find any or have a feature suggestion